Your Home Audio Equipment Headquarters

 Before you go out and buy and brand new (very cheaply made & usually unrepairable) home audio setup, stop by and check out our large inventory of used record players, turntables, amplifiers, receivers, speakers and more.
-Before putting components out for sale we test them and make sure everything is working properly and, if not, restore components to good working order.
+We also carry a complete line of belts and needles for record players and turntables, as well as the more common audio tubes.
+In addition, we have a vast collection of random audio equipment parts: knobs, hinges, tone arms, feet, resistors, capacitors, cartridges, connectors and more.
+Before putting audio components out for sale we test them and make sure everything is working properly and, if not, restore components to good working order.
 If you aren't happy with your purchase you may return any undamaged components within 7 days for a full refund.
 This way you can set up your stereo components at home and give them a gentle "test drive" to make sure you are happy about your purchase.
 Also, yes, you may trade-in or upgrade your old setup for a new one.

 Repair Services Of Home Audio Equipment:

 We offer repair services of the following items: turntables, phonographs, record players, amplifiers, receivers, and other stereo related hardware.
 We also have a full range of diagnostic test equipment, tube tester and replacement parts such as belts, needles, cartridges, etc. We also purchase record players for resale, and are interested in old or broken record players for parts to aid in the repairs of others.
 Some maintenance and repair services we provide are troubleshooting, internal cleaning, re-greasing, belt replacement, needle replacement, cartridge replacement, speed adjustments and calibration, tube testing & replacement, replace defective cables, and other various parts replacement as may be needed.

 Common QUESTION: What is required to play vinyl records?